maximekol/discord-bot-allmute/README.md

 A bot for Discord servers to mute/unmute voice channels, self-hosted

-Can be very usefull when playing Among Us !
+Can be very usefull when playing Among Us or teaching a lesson to students !

 ---